strimzi/strimzi.github.io/_posts/2020-05-18-mirror-kafka-eventhub.md

 It means consuming remotely and producing locally.
 In this integration scenario, it is not possible because there is no way to deploy Kafka Mirror Maker alongside the Event Hub namespace that is the target cluster.
 For this reason, the paradigm will be slightly different, deploying Kafka Mirror Maker alongside the source Apache Kafka cluster where we have more control.
-Anyway, it's worth mentioning that the Kubernetes cluster, where Apache Kafka runs, could be an AKS (Azure Kubernetes Service) one so as part of the same Microsoft Cloud infrastracture.
+Anyway, it's worth mentioning that the Kubernetes cluster, where Apache Kafka runs, could be an AKS (Azure Kubernetes Service) one, part of the same Microsoft Cloud infrastructure at the Event Hub.

-The first step is storing the Event Hub authentication info into a Kubernetes `Secret` in order to be referenced in the Strimzi `KafkaMirrorMaker` custom resource for enabling the producer part to connect to the Event Hub itself.
+The first step is storing the Event Hub authentication info into a Kubernetes `Secret` in order to be referenced in the Strimzi `KafkaMirrorMaker` custom resource to enable the producer part to connect to the Event Hub itself.
-The following snippet shows such a `Secret` where the `$ConnectionString` hasn't to be changed while the endpoint has to be customized with the actual Event Hub connection string; save this `Secret` in a file named `eventhubs-secret.yaml`
+The following snippet shows the endpoint that has to be customized with the actual Event Hub connection string; save this `Secret` in a file named `eventhubs-secret.yaml`

 ```yaml
 apiVersion: v1